 Unlike floods or earthquakes, poverty and its related challenges are seldom counted as disasters, argues Akhil Gupta, professor of Anthropology at University of California, in his book ‘Red Tape: Bureaucracy, Structural Violence, and Poverty in India’.
 Homelessness, and deaths arising from the sheer stress it places on individuals, have not made the list of disasters nor are they treated as a ‘dire national crisis’.

 Homelessness, or the other side of housing, is not a new phenomenon either.
-The number of Indians without access to formal housing or forced into varying levels of inhospitable dwellings and homelessness has grown over the years.
 From 2001 to 2011, there has been a nearly 36 percent increase in urban homeless households in India.
 Why is it not classified as a disaster?
 Do those living on the streets not lose their identity as citizens, and often end up losing their lives too?
 After years of policies which promise housing and intermediate measures such as rain baseras, people still struggle and suffer their way through lack of adequate shelter.

 People may bond over their condition too, as the grey-haired Lakshmi Devi, hailing from Andhra Pradesh and living on the streets in Delhi since 2003, does.
 “My husband died in 1994 and my son died in an accident in 2001.
 My daughter is married and in Delhi, but her husband is abusive and doesn’t allow me to live with her.
 Here, at least it feels like family, with children all around, people to talk to and eat with.
 Some days, passers-by give us food,” she says.